SvenLieber/website/content/en/authors/admin/_index.md

 This includes communicating results using both technical and social skills.

 Via this website I share blog posts and resources related to my publications and presentations.
-For a update on my work and topics around Knowledge Graphs, FAIR data, Linked Data and Open Science, please consider subscribing to my weekly newsletter [**FAIR Data Digest**](https://sven-lieber.org/en/newsletter/)!
+For an update on my work and topics around Knowledge Graphs, FAIR data, Linked Data and Open Science, please consider subscribing to my weekly newsletter [**FAIR Data Digest**](https://sven-lieber.org/en/newsletter/)!